Martin Schulz and Dorothea Beyer arrive Port of New York

 The Schulz/Beyers are from Westpreussen (West Prussia) on the Baltic Coast, today part of Poland, which in 1882 was a core region of the increasingly powerful German Empire led by the "Iron Chancellor" Otto von Bismarck.

 Martin Schulz sees America for the first time with his wife Dorothea Beyer, 3-year-old son Paul, baby Bernhard, his sister Bertha, and his wife's brother and sister August and Augusta Beyer.
-Martin probably did not know that the current American president, Chester Arthur, had been the Collector of Customs for the very port he was now entering, or that Arthur was only president because a disgruntled officeholder had shot the previous president, James Garfield.
+Martin probably did not know that the current American president, Chester Arthur, had been the Collector of Customs for the very port he was now entering (although he probably did know that Arthur was president because a deranged office seeker had shot his predecessor, James Garfield).

 Source: New York Passenger Lists, 1882